wildseyed/norns-lyra8/README.md

 # LYRA-8 for Norns

+⚠️ **DEVELOPMENT STATUS: This project is currently in active development and has not been tested on actual Norns hardware yet.
+Expect bugs, incomplete features, and potential breaking changes.**

 A faithful recreation of the Soma Labs Lyra-8 synthesizer for [Norns](https://monome.org/docs/norns/), based on the MikeMorenoDSP LIRA-8 Pure Data implementation.

 ## Overview